How to watch the 2025 NFL season in the UK

 A new NFL season is upon us, bringing the hard-hitting action to our screens every week right up until February.

-With the first game of the new campaign kicking off tonight, we’re taking a look at the season ahead, providing the needed information to keep you informed, including how to watch the 2024 NFL season in the UK.
+With the first game of the new campaign kicking off later this week, we’re taking a look at the season ahead, providing the needed information to keep you informed, including how to watch the 2025 NFL season in the UK.

 How to watch NFL in the UK

-As well as the live games, you’ll be able to tune into NFL Red Zone on Sundays, which goes between all the live games so you’re always watching the action.
+As well as the live games, which also includes all Thursday and Monday Night Football, you’ll be able to tune into NFL Red Zone on Sundays, which goes between all the live games so you’re always watching the action.

 NFL on Sky Sports